-Once an AoC has been granted to an applicant, it is valid for lifetime of the MOU, irrespective of which continental shelf it is operating on.
-The AoC can however not be transferred to a new owner.
+Once an AoC has been granted to an applicant, it is valid for lifetime of the MOU, irrespective of the waters it is operating in.
+However, the AoC cannot be transferred to a new operator of the MOU.

 "It is incumbent on the Holder of the AoC to fulfil and uphold all conditions described in the AoC application, regardless of operational mode and location.", PSA 2017, ref. /8/.